Foil windsurfing is an exciting and unique new discipline. Learn to get flying effortlessly above water.

 The learning process can be intimidating and challenging and requires experience, confidence, and proficient windsurfing skills.

-Foiling requires acute attention to body position, posture and weight distribution.
+Foiling requires acute attention to body position, posture, and weight distribution.
 Learning these skills requires developing new muscle memory before they feel natural.

-That's why you should master planing, jibing, the waterstart, uphauling, upwind and downwind sailing before you begin foiling.
+That's why you should master planing, jibing, the waterstart, uphauling, upwind, and downwind sailing before you begin foiling.

-Moreover, when learning, try to find flat water and relatively light wind speeds around 15-20 knots.
+Moreover, when learning, try to find flat water and relatively light wind speeds of around 15-20 knots.
 You also now have to take the water depth a bit more seriously than you are used to.